giantswarm/docs/sources/installation/gettingstarted.md

     $ curl helloworld.cluster-matthias.giantswarm.io
     Hello Giant Swarm. \o/

-On the way you might want to check for the logs:
+On the way you might want to check for the logs by quering against the instanceid:

     $ swarm logs 4cc709fc-5250-4bab-83d3-837cd0f7af36